 Paper jams are relatively easy to deal with.
 You can reach the sheet rollers through both the back panel and the ADF mechanism at the top.
 Some jams can also be cleared through the maintenance bay if they occur there.
 To access the sheet rollers, squeeze the two rear tabs and pull the plastic cover off.
 The ADF rollers are reached by opening the upper-left section of the printer and lifting the cover.

-As with most inkjet printers, the Epson ET-3958's printheads can clog if the printer remains unused for too long.
+As with most inkjet printers, the Epson ET-3958's printheads can clog if the printer remains unused for an extended period.
 Epson includes several built-in tools to help maintain print quality, such as nozzle checks, printhead cleaning, power cleaning, alignment, and paper guide cleaning.
 It's also important not to let the ink tanks run dry, as doing so can allow air into the lines and cause potential damage.

 For more specific instructions and diagrams, refer to the user manual.

 The printer has an impressive scanner feature set.
-The printer features an automatic document feeder, as well as duplex scanning.
+The printer features an automatic document feeder and duplex scanning capabilities.
 This feature is still uncommon in this printer category.
 However, the scanner operates at a relatively slow pace.
 The automatic dual-pass processes one side of a page before flipping it over to scan the reverse side.

 The optical character recognition (OCR) capability relies on software rather than hardware.
 To access this feature, you must first install the Epson Scan 2 program.
 The OCR performs reliably, with errors typically occurring only with special characters.
 The software requires you to select 'Searchable PDF' as the output format for the OCR function to operate properly.